 Stay here for location and if you are traveling on a tight budget.
 Bright Angel is the only lodging you will find along the rim costing under $150 / night.

 The lodge is situated on the edge of a cliff at the beginning of the popular Bright Angel hiking trail.
 Staying here would be extremely convenient if you plan to hike down into the canyon via Bright Angel.

 You will need to be flexible and be able to travel midweek to get a cheaper rate.
 Due to the lower price point and prime time location, Bright Angel Lodge fills very early.

 Google Reviews: 4.3 / 5 after thousands of ratings (as of January 2023).

 Room Cost: Rooms start at $129 + tax / night for rooms with or without shared bathrooms in Winter.
 Expect to pay more in peak season.

 3. Kachina Lodge

-Kachina Lodge sits in the middle ground between cost and comfort when compared to the two above.
+Kachina Lodge is a fantastic mid range budget lodging option at Grand Canyon South Rim.
+It sits in the middle ground between cost and comfort when compared to El Tovar and Bright Angel Lodge.

 Some of the rooms at Kachina Lodge have ‘partial’ canyon views, but they will of course be snapped up instantly so getting booked early is key.